Here’s what’s happening in York, Chester and Lancaster SC counties

 ▪ Free Community Bingo for age 55 and older, 2 p.m.
 Aug.
 21 at Sharon United Methodist Church, 3001 Shannon Road, Sharon.
 Light refreshments.
 RSVP to Kay G. Lee with Regency Hospice, 803-517-2021.

 ▪ The Arts Council of York County presents Art on Tap at the Gettys Art Center, 3-8 p.m.
-Sept 14 at 201 E. Main St., Rock Hill, Bring a lawn chair or a picnic blanket and relax in the parking lot .
-This year, Art on Tap features an Art Market with affordable, original works of art and jewelry created by local artists.
+Sept.
+14 at 201 E. Main St., Rock Hill.
+Bring a lawn chair or a picnic blanket and relax in the parking lot .
+Art on Tap features an Art Market with affordable, original works of art and jewelry created by local artists.
 Open studios, retail shops, and more are inside the Gettys Art Center.
 Beginning at 5 p.m. craft beer will be served along with live music by Charles Bradford; 5:30 p.m.; Lyle Back; 6:15 p.m. and Ashley Peeples, 7:10 p.m.
 Two Chicks and Truck will have food available.
-There will be a T-shirt Creation Station for kids and adults and p op-up performances throughout the evening inside and outside the enter Admission is free..
-Tickets for beer and the t-shirt creation station are $5 each and are available at the door.
+There will be a T-shirt Creation Station for kids and adults and pop-up performances throughout the evening.
+Admission is free.
+Tickets for beer and the T-shirt creation station are $5 each and are available at the door.
 Rain or Shine.
 In case of inclement weather, outside activities will move inside the Gettys Art Center.
 Details: yorkcountyarts.org/artontap

+▪ Tractor Supply is seeking area vendors, growers and crafters for its fall Farmers Market, Sept.
+22. Vendors will be able to sell their goods with no vendor fee in areas around the store.
+Non-profit groups and food trucks are encouraged to register.
+Register by Sept.
+19 at TSCEventPartners.com

 Fundraisers